explorerhq/sql-explorer/README.rst

     - Use the Query Logs feature to share one-time queries that aren't worth createing a persistent query for.
 Just run your SQL in the playground, then navigate to /logs and share the link (e.g. /explorer/play/?querylog_id=2428)
     - Set env vars for EXPLORER_TOKEN_AUTH_ENABLED=TRUE and EXPLORER_TOKEN=<SOME TOKEN> and you have an instant data API.
 Just:

-    ``curl --header "X-API-TOKEN: <SOME TOKEN>" https://www.your-site.com/explorer/<QUERY_ID>/csv``
+    ``curl --header "X-API-TOKEN: <TOKEN>" https://www.your-site.com/explorer/<QUERY_ID>/csv``

 Install
 =======

 Requires Python 2.6 or 2.7.
 No Python 3 support...yet.
-Requires Django 1.6.7 or higher (including Django 1.7).
+Requires Django 1.6.7 or higher.
 In theory Explorer should work fine with earlier versions of Django, but this has not been tested.
 South migrations exist for Django 1.6 and earlier, but by default Explorer uses 1.7 migrations.

 Install with pip from github: